Astroglide Pty Ltd (Sponsor of Astroglide in Australia)

 Removing Stuck Objects Wedding and engagement rings, zippers, even kids with arms / limbs stuck according to one Father!

 Prevent Chafing Athletes, cyclists and other sportspeople can use Astroglide to prevent clothing from chafing.
+It also works a treat when installing new impellers or O rings on pumps, boats, marine applications.

 The choice of a personal lubricant is extremely important.
 It should be water-based and water-soluble.
 Choosing a vaginal lube that is slightly acidic will inhibit these unfriendly organisms.